rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 ## Introduction

 When the SSH protocol itself is secure, it may seem strange to have a document dedicated to the "secure" use of SFTP (a part of openssh-server package).
 But most system administrators do not want to open SSH to everyone to implement SFTP for everyone.
-This document describes implementing a change root jail<sup>1</sup> for SFTP while limiting SSH access.
+This document describes implementing a change root (**chroot**) jail<sup>1</sup> for SFTP while limiting SSH access.

-Many documents deal with creating an SFTP change root jail, but most do not consider a use case where the user might be accessing a web directory on a server with many websites.
+Many documents deal with creating an SFTP chroot jail, but most do not consider a use case where the user might be accessing a web directory on a server with many websites.
 This document deals with that.
 If that is not your use case, you can quickly adapt these concepts to different situations.

-The author also feels that it is necessary when making the change root jail document for SFTP to also discuss the other things that you should do as a system administrator to minimize the target that you offer to the world via SSH.
+The author also feels that it is necessary when making the chroot jail document for SFTP to also discuss the other things that you should do as a system administrator to minimize the target that you offer to the world via SSH.
 For this reason, division of this document is in four parts:

 1. The first deals with the general information that you will use for the entire document.
-2. The second deals with the setup of the change root jail, and if you decide to stop there that is totally up to you.
+2. The second deals with the setup of the chroot, and if you decide to stop there that is totally up to you.
 3. The third part deals with setting up public/private key SSH access for your system administrators and turning off remote password-based authentication.
 4. This document's fourth and last section deals with turning off remote root logins.

 All of these steps will allow you to offer secure SFTP access for your customers while minimizing the possibility that a bad actor will compromise port 22 (the one reserved for SSH access).

 !!!
-Note "<sup>1</sup> Change root jails for beginners:"
+Note "chroot jails for beginners:"

-    Change root (or chroot) jails are a way to restrict what a process and all of its various child processes can do on your computer.
+    chroot jails are a way to restrict what a process and all of its various child processes can do on your computer.
 It allows you to choose a specific directory or folder on your machine, and make that the "root" dirtectory for any process or program.

     From there on, that process or program can *only* access that folder and its subfolders.

-!!! tip "Updates for Rocky Linux 8.6"
+!!! tip "Updates for Rocky Linux 8.x and 9.x"

     This document has been updated to include new changes in version 8.6 that will make this procedure even safer.
-If you are using 8.6, specific sections in the document below have the prefixes "8.6 -".
-The sections specific to Rocky Linux 8.5 have the prefixes "8.5 - " for clarity.
-Other than those sections specifically prefixed, this document is generic for both versions of the OS.
+If you are using 8.6 or newer, or any version of 9.x, this procedure should work for you.
+The sections specific to Rocky Linux 8.5 have been removed, as the current release of 8 (8.8 at the time of the rewrite) should be where any version of 8.x is after updating packages.

 ## Part 1: General information